lamhq/tech-notes/pages/devops/aws/monitoring/cloudwatch/metrics.md

-# Metrics
+# Cloudwatch Metrics

 ## Overview

 A metric represents a time-ordered set of data points that are published to CloudWatch.

-AWS services send metrics to CloudWatch.

-You can also send your own custom metrics to CloudWatch.
+Many AWS services send metrics to CloudWatch (free).
+You can also send your own custom metrics to CloudWatch (not free).

 Metrics exist within a region.

 Metrics cannot be deleted but automatically expire after 15 months.

+Metrics can be either at standard or high resolution.

-Metrics are uniquely defined by a name, a namespace, and zero or more dimensions.
+Metrics are identified by name, namespace, and dimensions.

 A dimension is a name/value pair that is part of the metric's identity.
 You can use dimensions to filter the results that CloudWatch returns.